-In a situation where loss of capacity is foreseeable, a common practice is to prepare an Enduring Power of Attorney.
+In a situation where the loss of capacity is foreseeable, a common practice is to prepare an Enduring Power of Attorney.

-An Enduring Power of Attorney is a legal document which allows an individual to choose to appoint a specific individual (usually a close family member) to look after both their personal and financial affairs in the event that for any reason they lose the mental capacity in the future.
+An Enduring Power of Attorney is a legal document that allows an individual to choose to appoint a specific individual (usually a close family member) to look after both their personal and financial affairs in the event that for any reason they lose the mental capacity in the future.

 When money has been paid into court how are the ward’s bills paid?

 When payments are required for the maintenance and benefit of the ward and his dependants the committee should write to the case officer.
-In a majority of cases nursing home maintenance accounts are paid directly by the Office of Wards of Court from the funds in court.
+In a majority of cases, nursing home maintenance accounts are paid directly by the Office of Wards of Court from the funds in court.